arjunrarjunr/de-zoomcamp-final-2025/README.md

    - Run DBT models to transform raw data into analytics-ready tables.

 4. **Dashboard**:
-   - Use Plotly to create interactive dashboards for weather analysis.
+   - Use Snowflake to create interactive dashboards for weather analysis.

 ---